Astros vs. Rockies Player Props Betting Odds

-Player props are available for Kyle Tucker and Ryan McMahon, among others, when the Houston Astros host the Colorado Rockies at Minute Maid Park on Tuesday at 4:10 PM ET.
+Those looking to place a player prop wager can find odds on Kyle Tucker, Ryan McMahon and others in the Houston Astros-Colorado Rockies matchup at Minute Maid Park on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!